Timberjack: History

 Timberjack was owned by the Eaton Corporation in the 1960s, 1970s and early 1980s.
 In 1984 Timberjack made a leveraged buyout from Eaton to become an independent company.

 Timberjack was acquired by FMG (ForestMachineGroup), owned by Finnish Rauma-Repola.
 After a short period carrying the double-name FMG-Timberjack, in 1993 Timberjack became the brandname for the group.
 Other well known forest machine brands, which have been incorporated into FMG-Timberjack were Swedish Kockums, ÖSA and Bruun System as well as Finnish LOKOMO.
-In December 2000 John Deere bought Timberjack from Metso Corporation (formerly Rauma-Repola) for $570 million which also included the purchase of a separate company, Waratah, a leading manufacturer of heavy-duty harvester heads.
+In December 1999, John Deere announced they were purchasing Timberjack, the deal was finalized in April 2000.
+Timberjack products produced by Deere would use green and yellow colors.

 As of June, 2006, at the forestry fair "Florence Wood", the Timberjack product line was discontinued, and John Deere, its parent company, became the largest single brand of forestry equipment.
 Its global market share for both cut-to-length and full tree equipment was very strong shortly after the acquisition.